PX4/PX4-user_guide/en/advanced_config/bootloader_update_from_betaflight.md

 # Bootloader Flashing onto Betaflight Systems

-This page documents how to flash the PX4 bootloader onto boards preflashed with Betaflight.
+This page documents how to flash the PX4 bootloader onto boards preflashed with Betaflight (e.g. OmnibusF4 SD or KakuteF7).

 There are two options for flashing the bootloader: via *Betaflight Configurator* (easier), or building from source.